Chlorine

 Chlorine is a chemical element; it has symbol Cl and atomic number 17.
 The second-lightest of the halogens, it appears between fluorine and bromine in the periodic table and its properties are mostly intermediate between them.
 Chlorine is a yellow-green gas at room temperature.
 It is an extremely reactive element and a strong oxidising agent: among the elements, it has the highest electron affinity and the third-highest electronegativity on the revised Pauling scale, behind only oxygen and fluorine.

-Chlorine played an important role in the experiments conducted by medieval alchemists, which commonly involved the heating of chloride salts like ammonium chloride (sal ammoniac) and sodium chloride (common salt), producing various chemical substances containing chlorine such as hydrogen chloride, mercury(II) chloride (corrosive sublimate), and aqua regia.
+Chlorine played an important role in the experiments conducted by medieval alchemists, which commonly involved the heating of chloride salts like ammonium chloride (sal ammoniac) and sodium chloride (table salt), producing various chemical substances containing chlorine such as hydrogen chloride, mercury(II) chloride (corrosive sublimate), and aqua regia.
 However, the nature of free chlorine gas as a separate substance was only recognised around 1630 by Jan Baptist van Helmont.
 Carl Wilhelm Scheele wrote a description of chlorine gas in 1774, supposing it to be an oxide of a new element.
 In 1809, chemists suggested that the gas might be a pure element, and this was confirmed by Sir Humphry Davy in 1810, who named it after the Ancient Greek χλωρός (khlōrós, "pale green") because of its colour.

 Because of its great reactivity, all chlorine in the Earth's crust is in the form of ionic chloride compounds, which includes table salt.
 It is the second-most abundant halogen (after fluorine) and 20th most abundant element in Earth's crust.
 These crystal deposits are nevertheless dwarfed by the huge reserves of chloride in seawater.

 Elemental chlorine is commercially produced from brine by electrolysis, predominantly in the chloralkali process.
 The high oxidising potential of elemental chlorine led to the development of commercial bleaches and disinfectants, and a reagent for many processes in the chemical industry.
 Chlorine is used in the manufacture of a wide range of consumer products, about two-thirds of them organic chemicals such as polyvinyl chloride (PVC), many intermediates for the production of plastics, and other end products which do not contain the element.
 As a common disinfectant, elemental chlorine and chlorine-generating compounds are used more directly in swimming pools to keep them sanitary.
 Elemental chlorine at high concentration is extremely dangerous, and poisonous to most living organisms.
 As a chemical warfare agent, chlorine was first used in World War I as a poison gas weapon.

 In the form of chloride ions, chlorine is necessary to all known species of life.
 Other types of chlorine compounds are rare in living organisms, and artificially produced chlorinated organics range from inert to toxic.
 In the upper atmosphere, chlorine-containing organic molecules such as chlorofluorocarbons have been implicated in ozone depletion.
 Small quantities of elemental chlorine are generated by oxidation of chloride ions in neutrophils as part of an immune system response against bacteria.